oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Explications about the "state" field:

- - "Waiting" : the job is waiting OAR sheduler decision.
+ - "Waiting" : the job is waiting OAR scheduler decision.
  - "Hold" : user or administrator wants to hold the job (`oarhold`_ command).
    So it will not be scheduled by the system.
  - "toLaunch" : the OAR scheduler has attributed some nodes to the job.
 So it will be launched.
- - "toError" : something wrong occured and the job is going into the error state.
+ - "toError" : something wrong occurred and the job is going into the error state.
- - "toAckReservation" : the OAR sheduler must say "YES" or "NO" to the waiting `oarsub`_ command because it requested a reservation.
+ - "toAckReservation" : the OAR scheduler must say "YES" or "NO" to the waiting `oarsub`_ command because it requested a reservation.
  - "Launching" : OAR has launched the job and will execute the user command on the first node.
  - "Running" : the user command is executing on the first node.
  - "Finishing" : the user command has terminated and OAR is doing work internally
  - "Terminated" : the job has terminated normally.
- - "Error" : a problem has occured.
+ - "Error" : a problem has occurred.

 Explications about the "reservation" field: